The Impact of Screen Time on Children: Guidelines and Recommendations

 Adults’ Screen Time and Physical Activity Recommendations and Guidelines

-The American Academy of Pediatrics (AAP) has recommended screen time.
-Parents should be aware of how much time their children spend on screens.
+The American Academy of Pediatrics (AAP) has recommended screen times based on age.
 Children between the ages of two and five should only watch one hour per day of high-quality programming, according to the American Academy of Pediatrics.
 It is important to emphasize setting consistent limits on the kinds and duration of screen time for children aged six and older, as well as making sure it doesn’t conflict with getting enough sleep, exercising, or engaging in other healthy behaviors.
 To help kids make sense of what they are seeing and apply it to their environment, the American Academy of Pediatrics (AAP) advises parents to co-view media with their kids.

 Guidelines on Physical Activity, Sedentary Behavior, and Sleep for Children Under Five Years of Age, World Health Organization (WHO)